-- (10) Beginning on April 28, 2008, if the authority enters into a written agreement with an eligible business, the written agreement shall include a repayment provision of all or a portion of the credits received by the eligible business for a facility if the eligible business moves full-time jobs outside this state during the term of the written agreement and for a period of years after the term of the written agreement, as determined by the authority. - (11) Beginning January 1, 2008, after receipt of an application, the authority may enter into a written agreement with an eligible business that does not meet the criteria described in subsection (1), if the eligible business meets all of the following: - (a) Agrees to create or retain not fewer than 15 jobs. - (b) Agrees to occupy property that is a historic resource as that term is defined in section 435 of the Michigan business tax act, 2007 PA 36, MCL 208.1435, and that is located in a downtown district as defined in section 1 of 1975 PA 197, MCL 125.1651. - (c) The average wage paid for each retained job and full-time job is equal to or greater than 150% of the federal minimum wage.
+(10) Beginning on April 28, 2008, if the authority enters into a written agreement with an eligible business, the written agreement shall include a repayment provision of all or a portion of the credits received by the eligible business for a facility if the eligible business moves full-time jobs outside this state during the term of the written agreement and for a period of years after the term of the written agreement, as determined by the authority.

+(11) Beginning January 1, 2008, after receipt of an application, the authority may enter into a written agreement with an eligible business that does not meet the criteria described in subsection (1), if the eligible business meets all of the following:

+(a) Agrees to create or retain not fewer than 15 jobs.

+(b) Agrees to occupy property that is a historic resource as that term is defined in section 435 of the Michigan business tax act, 2007 PA 36, MCL 208.1435, and that is located in a downtown district as defined in section 201 of the recodified tax increment financing act, 2018 PA 57, MCL 125.4201.

+(c) The average wage paid for each retained job and full-time job is equal to or greater than 150% of the federal minimum wage.